SUMEETRM/ARDS_trials/README.md

 - :syringe: `Vaccination`: Includes data related to flu vaccination rates.

-- :map: `uscounties`: A comprehensive dataset containing details about US county coordinates, population figures, and FIPS codes.
+- 🗺️ `uscounties`: A comprehensive dataset containing details about US county coordinates, population figures, and FIPS codes.

 - :smoking: `Tobacco`: A dataset that provides insights into tobacco usage rates.